SearchWP Blog

 Most of the WordPress themes allow you to put a search bar as a widget in one of the widget areas.
 You can also display your search bar next to the navigation menu.

+But what if you want to create a page that contains a search bar?
 Or put a search bar inside the article, so your readers don’t have to interrupt the reading if they want to search for something?

 a search bar within the post's body

-This is helpful if your theme doesn’t support adding a search box and you don’t want to edit the code to add it.
+This is helpful if your theme doesn’t support adding a search box, and you don’t want to edit the code to add it.

 Now, let’s look at how you can add a search bar to your site using a shortcode.

-How to Add a WordPress Search Bar with Shortcode
+Adding a WordPress Search Bar with Shortcode

 Search WP is the most powerful and comprehensive WordPress search plugin.
-More than 30,000 website owners already use it to provide their visitors with more accurate search results.
+More than 50,000 website owners already use it to provide their visitors with more accurate search results.

 This plugin automatically integrates with every search bar you have on your site.
 So you can enhance your site search immediately after the installation, no coding needed.